 - Question 15 asks if you were “given any medicine that you had not taken before?”
 The response options are Yes and No. The missing option is Not Sure.
 Nor does the question ask how many new medicines were taken.
 This distinction is important for Question 16 which poses on that frequency scale, “how often did hospital staff tell you what the medicine was for.”
 What if you took only one new medicine?
 The response then has to be either Never or Always.
 Again, for analytical purposes the count of new medicines in important.

 - Question 8 asks, “how often were your room and bathroom kept clean?”
-The use of the lead-in phrase “how often” implies discrete events, which is more appropriate for this alternative question wording: “how often were your room and bathroom cleaned?”
+The use of the lead-in phrase “how often” implies discrete events. “how often were your room and bathroom cleaned?” is more appropriate phrasing for the scale used.

 Albeit, some of these are minor issues, but many are not.
 In such an important survey, shouldn’t the instrument have as clean a design as HHS expects of patients’ “rooms and bathrooms”?